santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Internal-Subscription-Management.md

 Don't leave Cx reproductions running.
 Don't leave VMs running over the weekend.
 Don't leave HDI clusters running over the weekend.
+Don't Leave Pipelines Running.
 Basically, don't leave anything running over the weekend unless strictly necessary because resources cost money and can be expensive!

+Things like Storage Accounts are okay to leave up over time as they only charge for the amount of data stored, and test sets are very small.

 Only permanently keep a few core resources you use regularly.
 Pick a naming convention to use for all your resources for easy management.
 Using different resource groups for different customer repros also makes for easy management.

+For any pricing concerns, reach out to a teammate or look up "Azure <product name> Pricing" on any search engine.

 # MCS Internal & Field Internal Trials Program (Azure Government)
 - updated 10/13/2020